afunnydev/tinysociety/content/articles/2018-07-27-6-pieces-of-furniture-you-need-in-your-tiny-house.md

     day.
 Minimalist living can provide you with the same comforts as a full-sized house, as long as it's done right.
   image: /img/architecture-bed-bedroom-271743-1-1-.jpg
-likes: '21'
 categories:
   - Tiny houses
   - Architecture and design
 i18nlanguage: en
 menuid: articles
-ordre: '0'
 infographic: false
 draft: false
 noindex: false
+ordre: "0"
+likes: "21"
 ---
 Going tiny?
 Then keep reading!
 The key to choosing tiny house furniture is more than just making sure it fits inside your new home.
 Downsizing will mean you’ll have less space than you’re used to.
 This means it’s essential that each piece of furniture serves more than one purpose as well.
 Either that or it should be able to tuck away neatly in a closet or corner when it's not being used.
-Living in a small space doesn't mean you have to give up having a coffee table to put your feet up on each night or a desk to sit at throughout the day.
+Living in a small space doesn't mean you have to give up having a [coffee table](https://tlbespoke.ca/collections/coffee-tables) to put your feet up on each night or a desk to sit at throughout the day.
 Minimalist living can provide you with the same comforts as a full-sized house, as long as it's done right.

 ![null](/img/impressed.gif)